Dizziness and vertigo - aftercareMeniere disease - aftercare; Benign positional vertigo - aftercare

 If you have vertigo, you may be able to prevent your symptoms from getting worse by:

-- Avoiding sudden movements or position changes
+- Avoiding sudden movements or position changes, especially of your head

 - Keeping still and resting when you have symptoms